technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

     the **New** section.
 Doing so opens a new tab in your browser along with a new Word document.

-12. In the **Draft with Copilot** window, enter the following prompt, but don't submit it.
+14. In the **Draft with Copilot** window, enter the following prompt, but don't submit it.
 You must attach the remaining two resume files and the first **Report Comparison** report to the prompt in the next
     step:

-    **That was a good start.
+    ++**That was a good start.
 Please create a report that compares the attached resumes to the prior resume comparison report (attached) and rank the candidates from most qualified to least qualified.
-Thank you!**
+Thank you**!++

-13. You now must attach the report that you just created that compared the first two resumes, along with the remaining two resumes.
+15. You now must attach the report that you just created that compared the first two resumes, along with the remaining two resumes.
 After entering the prompt in the prior step, select the **Reference your content** button in the **Draft with Copilot** window.
 In the